hartuvofir/rabbit-task/examples/calculator/README.md

 4. Run the client using `gulp start-client`.
 Once the client is up, you can type in expressions, like "2 + 2".

 ## The Client
 The client is implemented in client/client.js.
-It defined a class named Client, which has a single method, evaluate, which sends the expression string to the worker and receives the result. the rabbit-task connection object to send the request to the worker.
+It defines a class named Client, which has a single method called evaluate, which sends the expression string to the worker and receives the result of the evaluation.
+It uses a rabbit-task connection object to send the request to the worker.

 ```javascript
 function Client(client) { // Constructor